 So I understand the concerns that exist as there is no guarantee that everyone around you will be accepting.
 What I can say with certainty from both my own experience and the vast amount of knowledge I gained from speaking and learning from so many in the trans community, is that the best chance any trans child has of being happy, of living with confidence, and of finding peace of mind in what can be a very cruel world, is with the acceptance, support and love from those closest to them.
 The impact this will have on them, and their mental health honestly cannot be overstated.

 So I spent time talking to my daughter, learning how she felt and most importantly listening to her and giving her the time and space to make sure she could decide for herself and make every decision with confidence.
+If she ultimately decided that she wasn't trans, then that would also be here choice and conclusion to reach - I just had to be there to help her find her true self.
 Over the first couple of years, the most frequent question I would ask her was "Are you still sure?" and in our case, the answer never changed or wavered.
-If she or any child makes an error or changes their mind, which can happen, they need that time to make sure they are making the right choice.
+If she or any child makes an error or changes their mind, which can happen, they simply need that time to make sure they are making the right choice.

 The only changes anyone discovering they are trans can make in their early journey of transition are social changes, and nothing that is in any way permanent or life-altering.
-They can decide that they want to use a different name, use alternative pronouns and wear different clothes, and just these steps alone will enable your child to continue their journey of true discovery.
-If these steps do not feel right, then the procedures can easily be reversed at any time without any damage being done.
+They can decide that they want to use a different name, use alternative pronouns, cut or grown their hair and wear different clothes, and just these steps alone will enable your child to continue their journey of true discovery.
+If these steps do not feel right, then these changes can easily be reversed at any time without any damage having being done to your child.

 The greatest damage you can do to your child and your relationship with them is by refusing to accept or support them.
 And in my case, I witnessed the child who had suffered for so many years, had now transformed into a far happier and much more confident adult.